DanielTakeshi/debridement-code/scripts/README.md

 ## Data Collection for Calibration

+This calibration data is stored in the `icra2018/config` directory.
+See the README file there for details.

 - **Initial Calibration Data Gathering**: `calibrate_onearm.py` is when I do my manual stuff with the DVRK's arms.
 Use `rotations_sandbox.py` to check which rotation to use.
 Then:

   - `check_calib_points.py` is purely debugging